 What happens when you launch a new logo

-And then having spent all that time (and money) to come up with your logo, what happens?
+Having spent all that time (and money) to come up with it, what happens next?

-So, you leave your logo design alone for years because you want to drive recognition and recall.
-And that means consistent repetition of use and, not playing around with your logo.
+So, it’s left alone for years because you want to drive recognition and recall.
+And that means consistent repeated use and not playing around with it.

 (see our design psychology article for more on recognition and recall).

 It’s like getting a new haircut when you’re 18.
 And then realising most people don’t really care about your haircut.
-But then never changing that haircut ever again, because how would people recognise you without that haircut?
-(This analogy also works with tattoos if that’s your thing).
+But then never changing that haircut again, because how would people recognise you without it?

-Now, we do see the value in brand identity consistency.
+Now, there is value in brand identity consistency.
 But like haircuts, logos can and should evolve to reflect the times.
 That’s why outside the AFL, you hardly see mullets these days.

 Cadbury’s new brand logo

-This week’s post was inspired by seeing not one but two stories on logos in the past few weeks.
+This week’s post was inspired by seeing not one but two logo stories in the past few weeks.
 That’s logo news stories turning up like buses.
 Except people care about the bus turning up.

-The first story was about Cadbury’s and their re-release of the Marble chocolate bar in Australia, that features the first update to the logo in 50 years.
+The first story was about Cadbury’s and their re-release of the Marble chocolate bar in Australia.
+It features the first update to the logo in 50 years.
 You can read about it here.

 Cadbury’s brand identity is a strong one.